-Recommended action
+Agreed action

-- ^{28.} To address the fault highlighted above, I propose the Council apologises to Mr A and refunds the bailiff (and storage) costs deducted from his compensation payment and also pays the interest that has accrued on this amount. - ^{29.} In recognition of the time and trouble Mr A has spent pursuing matters, and the Council's delay of a year in responding to his Freedom of Information request, I propose the Council pays him £250. - ^{30.} The Council has said it reimbursed Mr A for the professional fees he incurred.
-Mr A disputes this.
-Instead he says he has had to pay £3726 to his surveyor and solicitor himself.
-Unless the Council can provide clear evidence it has reimbursed these professional fees then these should also be paid. - ^{31.} There was a clear lack of a co-ordinated approach by the Council and, it appears, no proper policies or procedures in place for dealing with compulsory purchases and advance payments.
-I propose the Council review matters here with a view to introducing them.
+- To address the fault highlighted above, I proposed to the Council that it apologise to Mr A, refund the bailiff (and storage) costs deducted from his compensation payment and pay him the interest that has accrued on this amount. - In recognition of the time and trouble Mr A has spent pursuing matters, and the Council's delay of a year in responding to his Freedom of Information request, I proposed the Council pay him £250.
+The Council has agreed to make these payments. - There has been some confusion around the reimbursement by the Council for the professional fees Mr A incurred.
+He says he paid £3726 to his surveyor and solicitor himself and this was not reimbursed by the Council.
+The Council says this was because it had not received an appropriate claim or invoice but has now confirmed, once a proper claim has been made, it will consider his claim for reimbursement. - There was a clear lack of a co-ordinated approach by the Council and, it appears, no proper policies or procedures in place for dealing with compulsory purchases and advance payments.
+I have proposed to the Council that it review matters here with a view to introducing them.

-Draft decision
+Final decision

-^{32.} There has been fault by the Council which has caused Mr A injustice.
-I have set out my view of how the complaint should be resolved above.
-If the Council takes the action proposed the Ombudsman will be satisfied and the investigation completed.
+There has been fault by the Council which has caused Mr A injustice.
+As the Council has agreed to my proposals to settle the complaint the Ombudsman is satisfied with the Council's actions and the investigation is completed.

-Investigator's draft decision on behalf of the Ombudsman
+Investigator's decision on behalf of the Ombudsman